stormwindy/Qi-Table/docs/_includes/pages/budget.md

 The following costs are only estimates, based on the retail prices of the individual components.
 This means they factor in the cost of production, research & development, shipping and quality guarantees.

 In later iterations of the product, packages containing the base components and a collection of tables could be made available to customers.
-Small percentage discounts that increase alongside the nubmer of tables in the package would incentivize the customer to buy more tables and all the necessary pieces from Infinitables.
+Small percentage discounts that increase alongside the nubmer of tables in the package would incentivize the consumer to buy more tables and all the necessary pieces from Infinitables.

-<table style="margin-left: auto; margin-right: auto;"><caption>Table 3: Cost for each costumer table</caption>
+<table style="margin-left: auto; margin-right: auto;"><caption>Table 3: Cost for each consumer table</caption>
 <thead>
 <tr>
 <th align="center">Item</th>